Modern resume design for the modern day resume. See creative samples and follow our guide to make the best modern resume that will land you the job.

 4. Prove you understand the role in your middle paragraph

-- Refresh the manager’s memory about the job requirements.
+- Refresh the hiring manager’s memory about the job requirements.

-- Show a few ways you’ve performed those scribe duties in the past.
+- Show a few ways you’ve performed those scribe duties in the past and show off valuable skills like knowledge of medical terminology.

 - Add a few measures of your past transcriptionist performance.